Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/testing.rst

 language.
 This part will focus on how you can write integration-tests for your piggy bank smart contract using the |concordium-smart-contract-testing|_ library.
+The library simulates part of a blockchain *locally* to allow you to create one or more contracts and interact with them in the tests.

 .. warning::